R. C. Tway: Personal

 Tway was raised on his mother's Plainview Farm (formerly Garr farm) home.
 In 1923, Tway built a Greek Revival home and remained there until his death.
 He was married to the former Estelle S. Bennett.
 R.C.
-Tway, Sr. and Estelle had three children: Robert C. Tway, Jr who inherited the oversight of Kentucky Trailer, William T. Tway (married the daughter of Churchill Downs CEO/Board Chair "Willam H. Veeneman") who inherited oversight of the Plainview Farms, and Helen Harriet Tway (Robertson).
+Tway Sr. and Estelle had three children: Robert C. Tway Jr who inherited the oversight of Kentucky Trailer, William T. Tway (married the daughter of Churchill Downs CEO/Board Chair "Willam H. Veeneman") who inherited oversight of the Plainview Farms, and Helen Harriet Tway (Robertson).

 Tway is a 1902 graduate of the Louisville Male High School and attended Kentucky Military Institute for college studies.
 He was a member and benefactor of Middletown Methodist Church.
 Tway served on the Kentucky Board of Agriculture and as a University of Kentucky trustee from 1941 to 1949, along with being a former director of the American Jersey Cattle Club.

 Tway's home, a Greek Revival structure, became a clubhouse to the Plainview subdivision.
 It is currently owned by the City of Jeffersontown.
 The "Tway House" is listed on the National Register of Historic Places.

-He was actively involved in Kentucky and Jefferson County politics, primarily participating in Republican Party activities.
-Tway was a 1940 alternate delegate and a 1944, 1948, 1952 and 1956 delegate to the Republican National Convention representing Kentucky.
-He was a member of the Louisville-Jefferson County Republican Party Committee and Vice-Chair of the GOP State Central Committee.

 Tway is buried at Cave Hill Cemetery in eastern Louisville, Kentucky.